Paired T-Test

 Outliers

 Outliers are rare values that appear far away from the majority of the data.
-Outliers can bias the results and potentially lead to incorrect conclusions if not handled properly.
+They can bias the results and potentially lead to incorrect conclusions if not handled properly.
 One method for dealing with outliers is to simply remove them.
 However, removing data points can introduce other types of bias into the results, and potentially result in losing critical information.
 If outliers seem to have a lot of influence on the results, a nonparametric test such as the Wilcoxon Signed Rank Test may be appropriate to use instead.
-Outliers can be identified visually using a boxplot (Figure 2).
+Boxplot can help to identify outliers (Figure 2).

 boxplot of a normally distributed variable